jfriedlein/Numerical_examples_in_dealii/README.md

 ... and takes about as many lines of code.

 ## ToDo
+* add a note on the difference between the qplate and the infinite plate (maybe add analytical solution code from PA)
 * add a few pictures of the meshes here
 * add a documentation (input arguments, interface)
 * update the QPlate grid with the new deal.ii function plate_with_a_hole